teckcamp/teckcamp.github.io/index.md

 use-site-title: true
 ---

-Our goal is to help gather and connect like-minded people who want to join the meetup space, but prefer to attend with someone they already are familiar with.
+Our goal is to help gather and connect like-minded people who want to join the meetup space, but prefer to attend with someone they're already familiar with.

-The trial version of Meetup Mates is finished now, and you can sign up to the full version now (for security reasons, please allow one week to receive your slack invitation):
+The trial version of Meetup Mates has finished, so you can sign up to the full version now:

 [![Sign Up To Meetup Mates Slack](/img/Button SIGN UP TO MEETUP MATES SLACK CHANNEL.png "Button Meetup Mates Sign Up")](https://meetup-mates.com/register/)

 Want to find out more?
-Here are Dom and Margo to explain the Meetup Mates Mission – what it is and how it originated:
+Here are Margo and Dom to explain the Meetup Mates Mission – what is it and how it originated:

 <div class="youtube-responsive-container"><iframe width="560" height="315" src="https://www.youtube.com/embed/G-kKl2Db9Gg" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></div>